Swapnanil-Gupta/UFMarketPlace/Sprint2.md

 -  Used **SendGrid** to send OTP emails to users for verification.
 - Created an API to validate the OTP entered by the user and check if it has expired.
 - Integrated Forntend and Backend by using CORS (Cross-Origin Resource Sharing).
+- Implemented endpoints to retrieve listings: one endpoint returns all listings excluding those created by the current user, and another returns only the listings of the current user.
+- Integrated CRUD operations for product listings, including creating, updating (with full image replacement when new images are provided), and deleting listings along with their associated images.
+- Images are stored in the database as binary data and are returned as base64-encoded strings to allow direct rendering on the frontend.

 ## User Stories (Frontend)